Having Fun with the puppet:

 After you color your drawing and before you start cutting use a large sewing needle or push pin, and put a small hole in the center of each of the black dots that mark where two parts of the puppet go together.
 For a push pin, poke it all the way in to make the right size hole.
 These holes don't need to be very large because you can work the brads carefully into them and that will keep them tight.
 A few layers from a corrugated cardboard box makes a good surface to put under the drawing while you make the holes.

 Use a good pair of scissors, be patient and cut slowly - you can do it!
 It is best to cut out everything before you start putting it all together.

 Putting it all Together:

 Assemble the arms first then attach them to the body.
 The hand is placed below the lower arm and a brad is pushed through from the top.
-The lower arm goes under the upper arm.
-The upper arm goes behind the shoulder, attach a wing at the same time.
+The lower arm goes over the upper arm.
+The upper arm goes behind the shoulder.
 Attach the other arm in the same way.

 Then assemble the legs.

-Attach the feet on top of the lower legs and the lower legs under the upper legs, then line up a legs behind the skirt, both legs attach together in the back.
+Attach the feet on top of the lower legs and the lower legs under the upper legs, then line up a leg behind the belt, one leg at a time.

 Having fun with a puppet:

 You can add a "handle" on the back of the puppet, or you can hang them up on a wall or curtain in different poses.
-You could even glue a small patch of Velcro to the back or a small flat magnet to the back in order to show the puppet on the refrigerator.
+You could even glue a small patch of Velcro to the back or a small flat magnet to her back in order to show her on the refrigerator.

 You're all set to have fun.